Quasi-Isometries for certain Right-Angled Coxeter Groups: JSJ trees of cylinders of RACGs

 \begin{rem} In Proposition \ref{ThmUncrossedCutPairs} the assumption that $\Gamma$ must contain an uncrossed cut collection excludes the case where $\Gamma$ is a square.
 This is important, because for $\Gamma$ a square, the corresponding RACG $W_\Gamma = D_\infty \times D_\infty$ is virtually $\mathbb{Z}^2$.
 Such $W_\Gamma$ is commensurable to the fundamental group of a surface, in this case a torus, which have to be treated separately \cite[cf.][]{papasoglu2005quasi}.
 However, this is the only case we need to rule out additionally since by the \hyperref[StandingAssumption1]{Standing Assumption 1}, $W_\Gamma$ is not cocompact Fuchsian and thus never commensurable to a surface group of higher genus.

 Also, excluding the case that $\Gamma$ is not a square is no obstacle for the QI-classification, since the property of being virtually $\mathbb{Z}^2$ determines the QI-type of the group.
-Thus we can refine the Standing Assumption to the following: \end{rem}
+Thus we refine the standing assumption by modifying \hyperref[StandingAssumption1Part4]{(4)} of \hyperref[StandingAssumption1]{Standing Assumption 1} to exclude squares: \end{rem}

 \begin{Assump} The defining graph $\Gamma$ \begin{enumerate}[label=(\arabic*)] \item has no triangles. \item is connected and has neither a separating vertex nor a separating edge. \item has a cut collection. \item is not a cycle. \end{enumerate} \end{Assump}